fatkhrus/TeslaCloud/README.md

 //  uint8_t devicenumber=0; //number of the device
 //};
-TeslaCloudConfig getTeslaCloudConfig(); //return Tesla Cloud configuration void setWiFiConfig(WiFiConfig wificonfig); // set WI-FI configuration for the device WiFiConfig getWiFiConfig(); // get WI-FI configuration for the device
+TeslaCloudConfig getTeslaCloudConfig(); //return Tesla Cloud configuration void setWiFiConfig(WiFiConfig wificonfig); // set WI-FI configuration for the device (ONLY FOR ESP) WiFiConfig getWiFiConfig(); // get WI-FI configuration for the device
 // struct WiFiConfig{ // WIFIConfig is a struct with ssid and password for Wi-Fi connection.
 //      char ssid[25];